blukatdevelopment/UnchainedWorldsOld/core_edition/classes/wildheart.md

 (Optional)You sprout fox ears and a fox tail.
 When moving, you may expend a stamina die in order to not provoke attacks of opportunity for the remainder of your turn.
 You are immune to the ill-effects of exposure to hot or dry weather.

 ### Minor Wildshape
 You may use an action to expend a stamina die and reshape your body into a tiny size beast such as a frog, bat, cat, hawk, snake, spider, trout, or mouse.
 Whichever beast you select, it uses the stat block below.
 When you enter your wildshape, your gear falls about you on the ground and if you are grappled, that grapple ends.
-If your hit points falls below 1, you change back into your normal form.
+If your hit points falls below 1, you change back into your normal form with the same hit points you did before you entered your wildshape.
 If you are inside a space that cannot accomodate your normal form, you receive 3d10 shunting damage and are teleported to an unoccupied space nearby.
 Your normal form retains the hit points it had before you wildshaped, even if your wildshaped form was brought down to negative hit points.
+You may exit your wildshape as an action by expending one stamina die.

 ```
 Minor Wildshape Beast